WHOIS

 What is the WHOIS database?

 The WHOIS database is a list of all registered domains and is regularly used for various legal purposes.
-Network administrators use WHOIS search to identify and resolve any issues.
-For example, WHOIS information can be used to verify the availability of domain names, to identify trademark infringement, and to maintain the correct domain name registrar data.
+Network administrators use WHOIS lookup to identify and resolve potential issues.
+For example, WHOIS information can be used to check the availability of domain names, to identify trademark infringement and to keep correct data on domain name registrants.

-WHOIS verification can even be used to combat spam or fraud, as administrators can track logs that post illegal content.
-In addition, ICANN agreements protect domain applicants by prohibiting the use of WHOIS lists for marketing or spam purposes, including large volume of automated queries against a specific registry or registry system - unless such inquiries are intended to be domain name management.
+WHOIS verification can even be used to combat spam or fraud, as administrators can detect entries that post illegal content.
+Additionally, ICANN agreements protect domain applicants by prohibiting the use of WHOIS listings for marketing or spam purposes, including high-volume automated queries against a specific registry or registry system — except where such queries are made with the intention of managing the domain name.

 How accurate is WHOIS data?

-These data are usually very accurate, but the contact details of the registrants may change.
-Registries, for example, such as NAV, make considerable efforts to maintain accurate data and provide domain owners the opportunity to review and update their data for domains registered in WHOIS database.
-According to ICANN rules, refusal to update this information or providing false data may result in suspension or cancellation of the domain.
+These data are usually very accurate, but registrants' contact data can change.
+Registries, for example NAV, make considerable efforts to keep data correct and provide domain owners with the opportunity to review and update their data for the domains registered in the WHOIS database.
+According to ICANN rules, refusal to update this information or providing false data can lead to suspension or cancellation of the domain.

-In addition, ICANN allows internet users to file complaints if they discover incorrect or incomplete data when searching for a domain in the WHOIS database.
+In addition, ICANN allows internet users to file complaints if they discover incorrect or incomplete data when searching a domain in the WHOIS database.
 In such cases, registrars must correct and verify the data in a timely manner.
-Through this verification protocol, ICANN tries to maintain the highest level of accuracy possible.
+Through this verification protocol, ICANN tries to maintain the highest possible level of accuracy.

 How do I update my WHOIS information?

-The procedure for updating your information from the WHOIS database when searching for a domain is very easy.
-All you have to do is access the NAV client area, the "My domains" section and click "Change contact details".
-The update can be done simultaneously for several domains at once or only for one domain name.
-It is important to keep your information up-to-date, both in order to comply with ICANN regulations and to ensure that you receive the WHOIS correspondence for your domain name at the correct e-mail address.
+The procedure to update your own information in the WHOIS database when searching a domain is very easy.
+You only need to access the NAV client area, the "My Domains" section, and click on "Change contact data".
+The update can be made simultaneously for multiple domains at once or for just a single web domain.
+It is important to keep the information up to date, both to comply with ICANN rules and to ensure you receive WHOIS correspondence for your domain name at the correct email address.

 Who maintains the WHOIS database?

-Internet Corporation for Assigned Names and Numbers (ICANN) is responsible for all matters relating to WHOIS database.
-As the internet grew to a point where a formal organization was required to handle the maintenance and procedures involved in keeping the world online, the Internet Corporation for Assigned Names and Numbers (ICANN) was launched in 1998.
+The Internet Corporation for Assigned Names and Numbers (ICANN) is responsible for everything related to a WHOIS lookup.
+As the internet grew to a point where a formal organization was needed to handle the maintenance and procedures involved in keeping the online world running, ICANN was launched in 1998.

-Starting with 2016, ICANN operates WHOIS check without supervision, by any country and exists today as a nonprofit company based in Los Angeles.
-Through its role of coordinating the internet name system, ICANN is managed by a 16-member board, with representation from around the world that promotes competition and develops policies on unique identifiers on the internet.
-ICANN also receives contributions from numerous Internet-related organizations, such as telecommunications providers.
+Since 2016, ICANN operates WHOIS verification without supervision by any country and exists today as a nonprofit corporation based in Los Angeles.
+Through its role in coordinating the internet naming system, ICANN is managed by a 16-member board with representation from around the world that promotes competition and develops policies regarding unique internet identifiers.
+ICANN also receives contributions from numerous internet-related organizations, such as telecommunications providers.

 The ability to find information about domains quickly and accurately is important for several main reasons:

-1. A WHOIS check is essential for people doing business from domain sales.
-These business people need a method of communication for their transactions.
-A WHOIS search will provide one or more methods to reach the current owner of one domain name.
+1. A WHOIS check is essential for people who do business selling domains.
+These business people need a communication method for their transactions.
+A WHOIS lookup will provide one or more methods to reach the current owner of a web domain.

 2. The WHOIS database is a way to maintain accountability for individuals and companies operating online.
-For example, if you suspect a person is misusing their website, the WHOIS database provides information that can help resolve a dispute or resolve disputes in the online environment.
+For example, if you suspect that someone is abusively using trademarks on their website, the WHOIS database provides a series of information that can help resolve a dispute or settle online disagreements.

 ICANN agreements protect registrants from potential spam.
-For website owners who would prefer to keep this information private, NAV provides privacy and complete domain protection, so when a user performs a simple WHOIS check on a domain name, we replace personal information with proxy information.
+For website owners who would prefer to keep this information private, NAV offers privacy and complete protection services for the domain, so that when a user performs a simple WHOIS check on a domain, we replace personal information with proxy information.
 When we do this, other data appears, but the domain still belongs to you.
-In addition, if you are a web developer, you will have an obligation for your clients to give them a complete sense of privacy and protection.
+Additionally, if you are a web developer, you will have the obligation for your customers to give them a complete sense of confidentiality and protection.